-6.1.3) and the more uniform scale of spatial structures.
-By contrast, the presence of spatial structures at quite different scales in the data corresponding to Figure 6.3 causes a more involved assignment flow to be integrated, and hence to a smaller step size after adaption.
-Comparing the two rightmost panels of Figure 6.3 shows that the strength of regularization (neighborhood size $|\mathcal{N}i|$ ) had only little influence on the sequences of step sizes.
+This value was larger for the experiment corresponding to figure 4 due to the uniform data term (by construction, as explained in section 6.1.3) and the more uniform scale of spatial structures.
+By contrast, the presence of spatial structures at quite different scales in the data corresponding to figure 5 causes a more involved assignment flow to be integrated, and hence to a smaller step size after adaption.
+Comparing the two rightmost panels of figure 5 shows that the strength of regularization (neighborhood size $|\mathcal{N}i|$ ) had only little influence on the sequences of step sizes.

-We never observed decreasing step sizes in these supervised scenarios, that is step 5. of (5.23) never was active.
-This may change in more involved scenarios, however (cf. Remark 3.2).
+We never observed decreasing step sizes in these supervised scenarios, that is the corresponding step of algorithm 1 never was active.
+This may change in more involved scenarios, however (see remark 3.2).

-Overall, a few dozens of explicit iterations suffice for accurate geometric numerical integration of the assignment flow.
+Overall, a few dozens of explicit iterations suffice for accurate geometric numerical integration of the assignment flow with well below 1% wrongly labeled pixels (figure 6).
 Each iteration may be implemented in a fine-grained parallel way and has computational costs roughly equivalent to a convolution, besides mapping to the tangent space $T_0$ and back to the assignment manifold W, at each iteration.

 6.3.
+Linear assignment flow

-Linear Assignment Flow.
-The approach of Section 4 involves two different approximations:
+The approach of section 4 involves two different approximations:

-- (i) the linear assignment flow (4.2) approximating the full assignment flow (2.20), and - (ii) the numerical integration of the linear assignment flow using two alternative numerical schemes: - (a) adaptive RK schemes (Section 5.1) based on the parametrization of Prop.
-4.2 and - (b) the exponential integrator (Section 4.2).
+- (i) the linear assignment flow (4.2) approximating the full assignment flow (2.20), and - (ii) the numerical integration of the linear assignment flow using two alternative numerical schemes: - (a) adaptive RK schemes (section 5.1) based on the parametrization of proposition 4.2 and - (b) the exponential integrator (section 4.2).

-Due to the remarkable approximation properties of the linear assignment flow when a single linearization at the barycenter is only used (Section 6.3.1), we entirely focused on this flow when evaluating the numerical schemes (a) and (b) in Sections 6.3.2 and 6.3.3.
+Due to the remarkable approximation properties of the linear assignment flow when a single linearization at the barycenter is only used (section 6.3.1), we entirely focused on this flow when evaluating the numerical schemes (a) and (b) in sections 6.3.2 and 6.3.3.

 6.3.1.
-Approximation Property.
-We report a series of experiments for the 1D signal depicted by Figure 6.4 using both the full and the linear assignment flow in order to check how closely the latter approximates the former.
-Then we discuss the linear assignment flow for the two 2D scenarios shown by Figure 6.1.
+Approximation property.
+We report a series of experiments for the 1D signal depicted by figure 7 using both the full and the linear assignment flow in order to check how closely the latter approximates the former.
+Then we discuss the linear assignment flow for the two 2D scenarios shown by figure 3.

 The parameter value $\rho = 0.1$ for scaling in (2.18) the data, for all 1D experiments discussed below.
-This gave a larger weight to the 'data term' so that - in view of the noisy data (Fig. 6.4) - the regularization property of the assignment flow (2.20), in terms of the similarity vectors $S_i(W)$ interacting through (2.19), was essential for labeling.
+This gave a larger weight to the 'data term' so that-in view of the noisy data (figure 7)-the regularization property of the assignment flow (2.20), in terms of the similarity vectors $S_i(W)$ interacting through (2.19), was essential for labeling.

 We first explain how the linearizations of the assignment flow were controlled.
-According to Proposition 4.2, using the parametrization (4.3a) and the linear ODE (4.3b) is equivalent to the linear assignment flow (4.2).
-Using again the parametrization (4.3a) and repeating the proof of Prop.
-4.2 shows that the full assignment flow (2.20) is locally governed by the nonlinear ODE
+According to proposition 4.2, using the parametrization (4.3a) and the linear ODE (4.3b) is equivalent to the linear assignment flow (4.2).
+Using again the parametrization (4.3a) and repeating the proof of proposition 4.2 shows that the full assignment flow (2.20) is locally governed by the nonlinear ODE

-$$V = \Pi{W_0} \big( S(\exp{W_0}(V)) \big), \qquad V(0) = 0.$$ (6.3)
+$$V = R{W_0}(S(\exp{W_0}(V))), \quad V(0) = 0.$$ (6.3)